 In the case of typical violations, though, you can restore your account in the following ways.
 Keep in mind, this isn’t a problem with a “one-size-fits-all” solution.
 The proper way to restore an account will depend on the reason it was suspended in the first place.

 Your options include:

 If the email you receive from Google explaining why your Google Ads account was suspended indicates your site is home to dangerous malware or software, invest in an effective malware-removal tool and clean your site up.
 If your account remains suspended even after you’re confident you’ve gotten rid of any and all harmful malware or software, you might have to contact Google to explain that you’ve fixed the problem.

 Again, even if you didn’t mean to violate Google’s advertising policies or any local advertising laws, you may have done so simply because you weren’t aware of a law or policy.
 Luckily, after you’ve reviewed Google’s justification for your account suspension, in many instances, restoring your account is as easy as changing your ads or behavior accordingly.
 For example, if your account was suspended because Google determined one or more of your ads were excessively inflammatory, you can remove or change those ads to better align with Google’s standards.

 It can be easy to lose track of your spending from time to time when running marketing campaigns.
 Depending on the size of your business, you might not even be directly involved in monitoring your spending most of the time.

-Google might have suspended your Google Ads account because you haven’t paid for certain ads or a particular related service yet.
+Google might have suspended your Google Ads account or multiple google ads accounts because you haven’t paid for certain ads or a particular related service yet.
 Pay what’s due, and Google should restore your account promptly.

 If Google suspended your Google Ads account because an unauthorized user tried to access it, you can fill out and submit a form to secure your account.